 Of course, if you develop an infection or the injury becomes more serious, it’s essential to seek medical attention.
 Also, if you can’t tell whether the injury is serious or not, visiting a doctor ensures that you’re evaluated by a professional who is trained to make that call.

 What If I Don’t Know the History of the Dog That Bit Me?

 Another situation where it’s critical to see a doctor is when you don’t know the dog’s history.
 If you’re unsure if the dog has a violent past, infectious diseases or if they’re up to date on their shots, it’s a good idea to get checked out by a professional.

 The doctor knows what things to look for and what problems may arise after a bite from an animal with an unknown history.
 They can order the appropriate tests and monitor your health.

 Will Seeing a Doctor Help With My Personal Injury Case?

 When you’re injured by a dog bite, you may have the right to claim financial compensation.
 Documenting the severity of your injury is a critical part of making a claim.
 When you go to the doctor, they create a record.
 Your doctor’s report may include the following helpful information:

 - Damage to the skin, muscle, nerves, tendons, and bones

 - Documentation of the date and time of the injury

 Knowing what treatment you need can give you an approximate idea of the future cost of your medical care.
-It can also give you a starting point to measure the pain and suffering that accompanies your injuries.
+It can also give you a starting point to measure the pain and suffering accompanying your injuries.